basicasian/esp32-twoplayergame/README.md

 ## Project Description

 The project explores the theme of **remote multiplayer gaming** using technology to foster interaction over a distance.
 It focuses on creating tangible interfaces and artifacts to enable a seamless and engaging gaming experience for 2 or more players.
+The project utilized ESP32 microcontrollers and various hardware components to achieve its objectives.

 ### Features
 - Multiplayer functionality over a distance.